 What transpired in that short period of time was vigorously contested, but all sides agreed that Calac’s shotgun was fired once, taking off Calac’s thumb and part of the left side of Magee’s face.
 After the shooting, Calac put Magee in his car and drove to the Department of Forestry, where Magee bled to death on the ground.

-The defense argued that Magee and Calac were still in love and the shooting was a tragic accident which took place while both parties were under the influence of methamphetamine and alcohol.
+The defense argued that it was not murder, but a tragic accident.
+Magee and Calac were still in love and the shooting took place while both parties were under the influence of methamphetamine and alcohol.
 Yes, Magee, seven months pregnant tested positive for meth and alcohol.
 It was a fact that could not be ignored.

 After two days of deliberation, a jury found Calac guilty of second-degree murder of Magee and of the baby, with the additional gun use allegations.
 Calac was sentenced to eighty years to life in prison, but died in prison on August 27, 2015.
 The manner of death was not released.